 Scott is also an educator.
 He has served as a full-time faculty member at Howard Payne University and currently serves as an adjunct professor at both Howard Payne and Dallas Baptist University in their respective graduate schools of ministry.
 He has also served on local church staffs in Texas and Tennessee.
 Scott has written numerous magazine articles and devotionals as well as contributing chapters to books and co-authoring Are You Developing Students or Your Student Ministry?

-has been writing for 46 years--full-time for the last 29 years.
-She is the founder of the Christian Writers' Market Guide, and put out 26 editions of that valuable resource, the only market guide that specifically targets the Christian market.
-In addition she has published a dozen other books, and countless articles and columns.
-As Q & A columnist for The Christian Writer, Oregon Christian Writer, and the Ozark Christian Writer, she is considered a leading authority on marketing and the business side of Christian publishing.
+has been writing for 46 years and full-time for the last 29 years.
+She is the founder of the Christian Writers' Market Guide, and has released 26 editions of that valuable resource.
+It is the only guide that specifically targets the Christian market.
+In addition she has published a dozen other books, countless articles and columns, and is a Q & A columnist for The Christian Writer, Oregon Christian Writer, and the Ozark Christian Writer.
 Her latest project is a perpetual calendar for writers.
-She is in demand as a conference speaker nationwide.
-Sally is the mother of three and grandmother of eight.
+She is in demand as a conference speaker nationwide and is considered a leading authority on the business side of Christian publishing and marketing.
+Sally is the mother of three and a grandmother of eight.

 is a poet and novelist who holds a PhD in Renaissance literature and has more than 20 years’ experience teaching poetry.
 His poetry has appeared in Christianity and Literature, The Lamp-Post (Journal of the California C. S. Lewis Society), and other journals, as well as general audience publications such as the Presbyterian Record (Canada).
 His poetry collection Dust and Diamond: Poems of Earth and Beyond was published in 2008.
 His fiction includes a suspense novel, The Lazarus File, and a light-hearted mystery, Rhapsody in Red.
 He has also published essays on writing, literary criticism, ethical issues, and U. S. foreign policy.
 He is a frequent speaker at writers' conferences and study groups, and he welcomes one-on-one sessions with prospective poets.
 In a prior incarnation, he served in two wars with the U. S. Army.
 His website is http://www.donntaylor.com.